sarasrking/jupyter-notebooks-intro/_episodes/03-Why_use_Jupyter_Notebooks.md

 > - [Geography - Three reasons to use Jupyter Notebooks as a GIS user](https://www.esri.com/arcgis-blog/products/analytics/analytics/three-reasons-to-use-jupyter-notebooks-as-a-gis-user/)
 > - [Jupyter Notebooks on various topics](https://ramiro.org/notebooks/)
 >
 > 2.What else can you find?
-Share any examples you know about or search online for your discipline
+Share any examples you know about or search online for "_your discipline_  + Jupyter Notebooks".
- + Jupyter Notebooks.
 {: .challenge}

 {% include links.md %}